MatchuPitchu/react-summary/01_React Concepts.md

   };

   const ErrorModal = ({ title, message, onConfirm }) => {
-    // first argument in createPortal method is JSX React component that I wanna move somewhere
+    // first argument in createPortal method is JSX React component that should be moved somewhere
     // -> important: pass props into this component;
-    // second argument is element in index.html that I get e.g. by id;
+    // second argument is element in index.html that you get e.g. by id
-    // now it doesn't matter where - in which deep nested component - I use Backdrop and Modal, it's always rendered attached to element with this id return (
+    // now it doesn't matter where - in which deep nested component - you are using Backdrop and Modal, it's always rendered attached to element with this id return (
       <>
         {ReactDOM.createPortal(